The Conservation History Association of Texas, in Austin, is an archive of oral history interviews with Texas environmentalists.

 McFaddin-Ward House, in Beaumont, provides visitors a glimpse into the life of a Texas oil and ranch family and their neighbors and employees during the first half of the twentieth century.

-The Austin-based cultural resources managment firm Prewitt & Associates, Inc. provides architectural, historic, and archaeological consultant and research services.
+The Austin-based cultural resources management firm Prewitt & Associates, Inc. provides architectural, historic, and archaeological consultant and research services.

 The University of North Texas Oral History Program holds the state's largest public university collection of oral history interviews and houses the archives of the Oral History Association.
 UNTOHP's Web site offers a searchable index of its collection, resources for educators, and links to oral history resources.